How to see what’s taking up space on drive on Windows 11

 Check what files are taking up space using WinDirStat

-WinDirStat is a more advanced hard drive usage statistic viewer that allows you to see what files are taking the most space in more detail.
+WinDirStat is a more advanced hard drive usage statistics viewer that lets you see which files are taking up the most space in greater detail.

 Install WinDirStat on Windows 11

-To install WinDirStat on Windows 11, use these steps:
+To install WinDirStat on Windows 11, follow these steps:

 1. Open Start.